-Nowadays, average tuition and fees for state residents at an in-state public university is almost $10,000 per year, and if you’re attending a private university, the costs can be over FOUR times this amount.
+Nowadays, average tuition and fees for state residents at an in-state public university are almost $10,000 per year, and if you’re attending a private university, the costs can be over FOUR times this amount.

-One common method for cutting costs is to first attend a 2-year school (which only offers an Associate Degree) to get your core courses out of the way, and then transfer to a 4-year college for the remainder.
+One common method for cutting costs is to first attend a 2-year school (which only offers an Associate Degree) to get your core courses out of the way and then transfer to a 4-year college for the remainder.

 But whether or not you attend a university for 2 years or 4 years, graduating without a huge debt weighing you down means spending some serious time and energy researching your options for scholarships and grants.

-Unlike loans, you don’t have to pay back grants and scholarships.
-However, in some cases, you may have to fulfill certain requirements to continue receiving (or annually renewing) the funds after you’ve won them, such as upholding a particular GPA, attending a specific school or even working for a company after graduation for a certain amount of time.
+Unlike student loans, you don’t have to pay back grants and scholarships.
+However, in some cases, you may have to fulfill certain requirements to continue receiving (or annually renewing) the funds after you’ve worn them, such as upholding a particular GPA, attending a specific school or even working for a company after graduation for a certain amount of time.
 Some scholarships accept applications only from enrolled college students in the 2nd or 3rd year, while others are only available to high school seniors.
 Be sure to read all criteria carefully before you start the application process, and also remember to continue searching and applying for scholarships throughout your college career.

 Scholarships are a valuable resource for financing college expenses.
 About a third of college costs are covered by scholarships and grants.
 If you are going to college and you want to use your education to help people reach their financial goals, check out SuperMoney’s Financial Literacy scholarship program.
 It awards $2,500 a year to a student who wants to help Americans improve their financial wellness through continued education.